Humboldt-WI/blog/content/research/seminar/04TopicModels.md

 # Introduction

 Natural language processing (NLP) received a lot of attention from academia and industry over the recent decade, benefiting from introduction of new efficient algorithms for processing the vast corpora of text, accumulated on-line.
 Embedding and sentiment analysis became two major tools for extraction of information from text corporae and its further analysis.
-Doc2vec is a new machine learning algorithm developed by \cite{le_distributed_2014} with the goal of obtaining numeric representations of text documents.
+Doc2vec is a new machine learning algorithm developed by Mikolov and Le (2014) with the goal of obtaining numeric representations of text documents.
 It enriches the family of algorithms such as fastText, GloVe or LDA.
 Many of these algorithms were developed by teams from technology companies like Facebook or Google, indicating the importance of these techniques for  business.
 In general, the area of application is wide and encompasses online advertisment, automated translation, sentiment analysis, topic modeling and dialog agents like chat bots.

 Regardless of the specific task at hand, the overarching goal of NLP is to obtain numeric representations of documents that preserves the semantic and syntactic relationships within them.
 This aim however is not easy to achieve, since human language is a complex issue with many latent components and intricate connections.
 Machine learning algorithms that only recently came into being are often not well documented or miss in-depth explanation of the processes under the hood.
 Doc2vec is no exception in this regard, although users depend on a comprehensive understanding in order to judge whether they correctly use the algorithm and whether the algorithm captures the subtle semantics in the text documents.